Course Catalog 2024-2025

 Students are required to submit monthly assignments during the clinical internship.
 These assignments include case studies, and other written papers, as described below.

-• Due dates for all assigned papers are the 15th of the month with the exception of the Oral exam (March 6th), the Case Summary for course SOCW 843 (March 20th), the Assessment of Learning and the Evaluation of your FFA (April 28th).
+• Due dates for all assigned papers are the 15th of the month with the exception of the Assessment of Learning paper and the Evaluation of your PFA (both due April 26th) and the Case Summary for course SOCW 843 (May 3rd).

 • All written papers should be prepared and formatted according to APA guidelines (Publication Manual of the American Psychological Association, 7th Edition).